kyverno/website/README.md

 1. Create and push the branch using `git checkout -b release-{major}-{minor}-{patch}` or via [GitHub](https://github.com/kyverno/website/branches).

-2. [Update Netlify](https://app.netlify.com/sites/kyverno/settings/deploys#branches) to point `production` to the new release.
+2. [Update Netlify](https://app.netlify.com/sites/kyverno/settings/deploys#branches) to point `production` to the new release branch.

+3. Also in Netlify, go into the Domains settings of the site and add an ALIAS record for the branch representing the previous version.
+For example, if the release to be cut is 1.8.0, there will not be a `release-1-7-0.kyverno.io` record which exists.
+One must be created which points `release-1-7-0.kyverno.io` to `kyverno.netlify.app`.

 In the `main` branch: